slu-soc1120/syllabus/docs/grading.md

 Quizzes are worth 150 points, or \textbf{25.4\%} of your final grade
 \end{rmdtip}

 Three non-cumulative multiple choice quizzes will be given throughout the semester.
 Each quiz will cover the breadth of the material in the course, including readings, lectures, and videos.
 Each quiz will consist of 30 multiple choice questions and will be worth 50 points.
-They will be administered via Blackboard.
+They will be administered via Canvas.
 Quizzes must be taken between 7am CST and 10pm CST on the quiz date.
-They can be started at any point within that range, but once you begin the quiz, you will have only 35 minutes to complete it.
+They can be started at any point within that range, but once you begin the quiz, you will have only 45 minutes to complete it.
+Since they occur remotely, quizzes are open book and note.

 Quiz dates are as follows:

-  1. Quiz 1 - **Friday, March 5**
+  1. Quiz 1 - **Monday, September 27**
-  2. Quiz 2 - **Tuesday, April 6**
+  2. Quiz 2 - **Monday, October 25**
-  3. Quiz 3 - **Monday, May 10**
+  3. Quiz 3 - **Tuesday, December 14**
-      * This is planned as a flex day, and the date of this quiz may change if that day needs to be used for other course content.
+      * This is overlaps with our scheduled final exam time, so you can take the quiz during that period if you wish.

 ### Final Project